lyndon025/playtested/src/content/article/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago.md

 ---
-title: "Rise of Kingdoms just got a Lord of the Rings makeover | First Impressions - Call of Dragons"
+author: lyndonguitar
+category: Review
-description: "From the makers of the popular strategy game Rise of Kingdoms, comes another similar game with a new fresh coat of paint, Call of Dragons."
+description: From the makers of the popular strategy game Rise of Kingdoms, comes another similar game with a new fresh coat of paint, Call of Dragons.
+featured: false
 pubDate: 2023-03-10
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "call-of-dragons"]
+tags:
-featured: false
+- taptap
+- call-of-dragons
-thumb: "/images/reviews/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-0.avif"
+thumb: /images/reviews/2023-03-10-rise-of-kingdoms-just-got-a-lord-of-the-rings-makeover--first-impressions---call-of-drago-0.avif
+title: Rise of Kingdoms just got a Lord of the Rings makeover | First Impressions
+  - Call of Dragons
 ---

 <div class="gallery">